sagemath/trac_to_gh/Issue 7297.md

 # Issue 7297: spkg's for libogg and libtheora

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7297

 Original creator: whuss